 The surgeons and staff are here to ensure that your breast implants Clearwater FL procedure gives you the results you want.

 Post-operative discomfort is generally handled with medication for the first few days after operation.
 Puffinessing will be very visible during the course of the first week.
 Your breasts may continue to feel hypersensitive with a feeling of the overlying skin being prickling or taut .
 The skin will often look bruised or discolored throughout recovery.
 The incision scars will continue to fade and mature over a period of a year or more.

 Most of the physical recuperation takes place during the first month following the operation.
 Things such as physical exercise may be limited for in excess of a month depending on how rapidly you recover.

-Possible Complications of Breast AugmentationThis surgery is associated with several of the same risks as other forms of major cosmetic surgery.
-It also has some unique dangers consisting of:
+Potential Difficulties of Breast AugmentationThis procedure is associated with some of the same risks as other types of major cosmetic surgery.
+It also has some distinct risks consisting of:

 - Breast implant rupture and deflation

-- Occurrence of sinewy and hard scar tissue surrounding the implant (capsular contracture).
+- Formation of hard and fibrous scar tissue around the implant (capsular contracture).

-- Numbness or other changes in nipple/breast sensitivity.
+- Feeling numb or other shifts in nipple/breast sensitivity.